jenPlusPlus/build-your-own-backend/README.md

 ##### Description

-Remove team from database and server returns HTTP status code`204: No Content`.
+Remove team from database and server returns HTTP status code `204: No Content`.

 * MUST BE AUTHORIZED TO USE THIS ENDPOINT

 ##### Request

 ```
-DELETE teams/:1708
+DELETE teams/1708
 ```

 ##### Response